-Successful marketers continuously improve their skills to advance their careers.
-Professional associations, such as the American Marketing Association, offer extensive online and in-person resources for continuing education.
-Some companies provide employees with onsite professional trainings, and many professional organizations offer local educational events.
+Successful marketers must continuously improve their skills to advance their careers.
+Professional associations, such as the American Marketing Association (AMA), offer extensive online and in-person continuing education resources.
+Some companies provide employees with professional training, and many professional organizations offer local educational events.
 Most marketers, however, develop the basics of their professional skills in traditional academic programs.

-Although much of marketing addresses mass communication, one-on-one interaction proves equally important to a marketer's success.
-Marketing professionals must successfully communicate with staff, executives, board members, investors, buyers, vendors, and the general public.
+Although marketing addresses mass communication, marketers must also master one-on-one interaction to achieve success in the field.
+Marketing professionals communicate with staff, board members, investors, buyers, vendors, and the general public.
 Therefore, many marketing degrees include communication courses.

 - Public Speaking

-Marketers need excellent public-speaking skills.
-Public speaking enhances credibility, creates emotional loyalty to the brand, and gives voice to a logical case for the company.
-Marketers who wish to lead professional seminars, speak at association meetings, or teach courses also need public-speaking skills.
+Marketers need excellent public speaking skills to confidently address large groups, create emotional loyalty to brands, and build brand awareness.
+Marketers who wish to lead professional seminars, speak at association meetings, or teach courses also need public speaking skills.

-Writing creative, compelling content is central to the marketing profession.
+Marketing professionals must often write creative, compelling content.
 Strong writing skills benefit marketers as they prepare blogs, product descriptions, video scripts, white papers, and other creative components of a marketing campaign.
-A marketer's duties may include storytelling, relaying information, and clever wordsmithing to achieve measurable results.
+Marketers use storytelling to relay information and achieve measurable results.